-The College reserves the right, in its sole discretion through the authority of the Dean of Graduate Studies, to allow graduate students to transfer up to nine (9) credits toward the 30-credit master's degree programs and up to twelve (12) credits for 36-credit master's degree programs.
+The College reserves the right, in its sole discretion through the authority of the Dean, Graduate Education, to allow graduate students to transfer up to nine (9) credits toward the 30-credit master's degree programs and up to twelve (12) credits for 36-credit master's degree programs.
 Of these designated credits, students can pursue six (6) credits through prior learning assessment-portfolio submission.
 A maximum of 6 credits can be transferred toward a Graduate Certificate program.
-All credit for prior learning opportunities must be approved by the Dean of Graduate Studies.
+All credit for prior learning opportunities must be approved by the Dean, Graduate Education.